 Microsoft Ads offers a variety of targeting options to help you reach your target audience.
 You can target by location, age, gender, interests, and more.
 Be sure to experiment with different targeting options to find what works best for your business.

 Once your campaign is up and running, be sure to monitor it regularly.
 You can view your campaign’s performance by clicking on the “Campaigns” tab at the top of the page.
 Here, you can see how many impressions, clicks, and conversions your campaign has generated.
 You can also view your click-through rate (CTR) and the average cost per click (CPC).

 Also keep an eye on conversion tracking, meaning setting up goals in Google Analytics and/or importing e-commerce sales to see if your campaign is driving ROI.
 If not, don't be afraid to pause it, make changes, or try a different approach.

 Search engine marketing and search advertising can be powerful additions to your marketing and successful campaigns in paid search can give you great ROI on your marketing dollars.
 Whether you're looking to give your business a boost with a Bing ad by targeting Bing users or by running ads on Microsoft's partner sites, a well-executed Bing Ads campaign on the right advertising networks can make key differences in your marketing.
 But getting campaigns set up and running isn't always easy.
-You need to understand buyer personas, and keyword themes, use a keyword research tool, negative keywords, and target the right target keywords.
-In addition, you must do everything from keyword bidding to managing the advertising budget and coming up with a creative way the ad appears.
+You need to understand buyer personas, and keyword themes, use a keyword research tool, and negative keywords, and target the right target keywords.
+In addition, you must do everything from keyword bidding to managing the advertising budget and coming up with a creative way for the ad appears.
 If all this sounds like a lot and you're looking for professional help, please reach out to us.
 We've successfully been running high-performing Google ads and Microsoft advertising campaigns for dozens of clients and we'd love to show you how we can drive successful campaigns for your business!